hmm34/CS-Image-Segmentation-Solver/README.md

 instructions</a> for more details.

 ### Compilation
-Enter project root directory and run make
+Enter project root directory and run make.

 Binaries are located in bin directory.